dabamos/dmpack/README.md

 #### Fortran Package Manager

-Either clone the repository with Git, or download the archive of the [master branch](https://github.com/dabamos/dmpack/archive/refs/heads/master.zip).
+Either clone the repository with Git, or download and unpack the archive of the [master branch](https://github.com/dabamos/dmpack/archive/refs/heads/master.zip).
 Then, run: